Eni090/Kindred_COMP602/README.md

 ### Profile Page

-This is the page where the user details are stored in, the users are able to edit their profiles using the 'EDIT PROFILE' button.
+This is the page where the user details are stored, the users are able to edit their profiles using the 'EDIT PROFILE' button.

 ![Profile Page example](Images/profile.PNG)

 ### Message Page

 This page is where the messaging magic happens.
-On this page you can see whos is online and who is not, you can also send texts and pictures.
+On this page you can see who is online and who is not, you can also send texts and pictures.

 ![Message Page example](Images/message.PNG)